cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

 [^naming-note]

 [^naming-note]:
-    In this revision, we have renamed the `map` quality to `patches` since the underlying data structure changed from an object to an array.
+    In this revision, we have renamed the `map` quality to `amend` since the underlying data structure changed from an object to an array.
-    For this reason, we are also considering changing the name "Mapping File" to something like "Augmentation File" to reflect the fact that the file does not actually contain a _map_ for describing the augmentation anymore.
+    For this reason, we also change the term "Mapping File" to "Supplement" to also reflect the fact that the file does not actually contain a _map_ for describing the augmentation anymore.

 ## Terminology and Conventions